remidomingues/Virality-Prediction/README.md

 Data
 ----
-The data used is the Twitter 2011 TREC dataset (http://trec.nist.gov/data/tweets).
+The data used is composed of random English tweets crawled from the Twitter API during 3 days.

 Setup
 -----